2022 NCAA Division I field hockey tournament

 The 2022 NCAA Division I Field Hockey Championship was the 42nd annual tournament organized by the NCAA, to determine the national champion of Division I women's college field hockey in the United States.

-The semi-finals and championship match will be played at the Sherman Complex at the University of Connecticut in Storrs, Connecticut on November 18 and 20, 2022.
+The semi-finals and championship match were played at the George B. Sherman Complex at the main campus of the University of Connecticut in Storrs, Connecticut on November 18 and 20, 2022.

 Lehigh made their debut appearance in the national championship tournament.